jdclifton2/blog/_pages/research.md

   + A recursive formula for the number of ways to color j vertices blue in an r-uniform hyperpath of size n while avoiding a blue monochromatic sub-hyperpath of length k.
 + *Hypergraph Ramsey Numbers Involving Trees, Stars, and Complete Hypergraphs* *
   + Focused on further developing Ramsey theory for trees, stars, and complete hypergraphs.

++ *An axiomatic examination of Armitage and Doll Carcinogenesis* *
+  + In this study, we examine a paper by Armitage and Doll, and the mathematical derivation of their model.